 health professional you can — as a first step — take the self-assessment tests

 available on this website or google the disorder you suspect you might have.

-Understand the adaptive function of different painful feelings and ask if they might fit what you or your client is going through.
+Another guideline is to understand the adaptive function of different painful feelings and ask if they might fit what you or your client is going through.
 For example, sadness that is healthy tells us something important about ourselves, most often a loss.
-Losing someone that you cared for or had hopes about underscores the value and meaning of that relationship.
+Losing someone that you cared for or had hopes about, underscores the value and meaning of that relationship.
 Also one can also feel legitimately sad about not succeeding in a task, not being understood, being alone or not meeting some ideal.
 This type of sadness is free of blame and focused on a particular person or issue.